jdwrhodes/Music_Recommendation_Website/technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Cleaning and analysing the data will be done using Pandas through Python in Jupyter Notebook.

 ## Database Storage
 Mongo is the database we intend to use, and we will integrate Flask to display the data.